Skip to main content

 Best Practices

-Satori is powerful but has some limitations compared to a full browser engine.
-Avoid complex CSS selectors or deeply nested absolute positioning if possible.
+Satori is powerful but has limitations compared to a full browser engine.
+Avoid complex CSS selectors or deeply nested absolute positioning.

-Flexbox is the most reliable way to layout content in Satori.
+Flexbox is the most reliable layout mode in Satori.
+Use the tw prop with flex, flex-col, items-center, justify-between, etc.

 Ensure your template handles RTL content gracefully if you plan to support international audiences.